How to Visit the Louvre in 2026 Without Wasting Time

 Museum passes

-| The price of the ticket matters less than the way the ticket is used. |
+The price of the ticket matters less than choosing the right ticket, the right slot, and the right plan around it.

 Small practical choices have outsized effects inside a museum of this scale.